grrrwaaa/gct753/src/pages/cellular.md

 ### Non-homogenous CA

 The rule is not the same for all cells / for all time steps.
 Spatial non-homogeneity can be interesting to simulate different geographies (such as boundaries).
 Temporal non-homogeneity can be used to perform a sequence of different filters.

+- Special *boundary* cells in the field may follow different rules from others.
+- Some rules may depend on the cell position; perhaps the same CA has different regions using different rules.
+- The rules used could alternate between different rule definitions, over a period of N frames.
+Or certain parameters to rules could cycle over certain periods.
-Or perhaps the neighborhood selection may change between updates (also see particle CA below).
+- The neighborhood selection rules could change spatially or temporally as above (also see particle CA below).
+- Variations of space/rule/neighborhood could depend on global conditions, such as the overall density of black and white cells, or due to user interactions.
+- Combinations of the above.

 These can be implemented by changing the function used in the transition rule, or by extending the state set to accommodate the differences.
 Changing the function is usually easier to implement and understand.

 ### Probabilistic/Stochastic CA

 In this case the transition rule is not deterministic, but includes some random factor.

-For example, a probability can be assigned to each successor state according to the prior states.
+- A probability can be assigned to each successor state according to the prior states.
+- A *backround noise* can be added, such that from time to time a randomly chosen cell changes state.
+A *temperature* control could control the statistical frequency of such changes.
+- Combinations with non-homogenous CAs: statistical choice of rules and neighborhoods; variations of probabilities over space and time, etc.

 Take a look at the [Forest Fire CA example](https://github.com/grrrwaaa/gct753/blob/master/ca_2D_forest_fire.lua), and try changing the probabilities to see how it behaves.

-Also try modifying Game of Life to include a very small probability of randomly changing state, for example.

 ### Particle CA, Lattice-Gas Automata and Block Rule CA